 If you can offer exceptional customer service, you are priming yourself for word of mouth to occur.
 A happy customer is a customer who will happily recommend you.
 Take a look at how this customer tweets about how happy she is.

-In fact, a study by American Express found that 33% of Americans will consider switching companies after just a single instance of poor service.
+In fact, a study found that 1 in 3 considers switching companies after just a single instance of poor service.
 The same study also found that “Americans tell an average of 9 people about good experiences and tell 16 (nearly two times more) people about poor experiences”.
 If you’re lucky, your customer will share you online with all their friends, exposing you to a large group of potential leads.